johanhedin/sdrx/README.md

 The program only support R820T(2)/R860 based devices and may be incompatible with other RTL dongles and less powerfull Raspberry Pi models.
 YMMV.

-The channelization is done with a translate, filter and downsampling approach in one single thread.
+The channelization is currently done with a translate, filter and downsampling approach in one single thread.
 This is simple, but not the most effective way when listening to many simultaneous channels.
 Other, more effective methods are being considered in the future.

 `sdrx` is only available in source code form.
 It is easy to build using the instructions below, but some basic Linux understanding and familiarity with a